|

 scale.
 My instruction on it was how to play in a creative

-type of approach.
+that type of approach.
 I was listening to Collin Walcott’s

 recordings with Codona and Oregon where he played a sanza